 Actuarial Assumptions: Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimations are made about the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
-The actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculation date June 30, 2017
+The actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculation

-Valuation date June 30, 2017

-Measurement

-Census date The census was provided by the District as of February 2017.

-Actuarial cost

-method Entry age actuarial cost method

-Inflation rate 2.75% Investment rate of return / 6.50%

-Discount rate

-Health care cost trend rate 4.00% Payroll increase 2.75%

-Participation rates 100% for certificated and classified employees.

-Mortality For certificated employees the 2009 CalSTRS mortality tables were were used.

-For classified employees the 2014 CalPERS active mortality for miscellaneous employees liabilities, 80% of retirees assumed to be married at retirement.
-After retirement, the percentage married is adjusted to reflect mortality.

-Spouse relevance To the extent not provided and when needed to calculate benefit needed to calculate benefit liabilities, female spouse assumed to be three years younger than male.
+Valuation date June 30, 2017 Measurement date June 30, 2018 and 2017 Census date The census was provided by the District as of February 2017.
+Actuarial cost method Entry age actuarial cost method Inflation rate 2.75% Investment rate of return / Discount rate 6.50% Health care cost trend rate 4.00% Payroll increase 2.75% Participation rates 100% for certificated and classified employees.
+Mortality For certificated employees the 2009 CaISTRS mortality tables were used.
+For classified employees the 2014 CalPERS active mortality for miscellaneous employees were used.
+Spouse relevance To the extent not provided and when needed to calculate benefit opouse relevance liabilities, 80% of retirees assumed to be married at retirement.
+Af retirement, the percentage married is adjusted to reflect mortality.
+Shouldo agos To the extent spouse dates of birth are not provided and when Spouse ages needed to calculate benefit liabilities, female spouse assumed to be three years younger than male.
+Turnover For certificated employees the 2009 CalSTRS termination rates lanovoi were used.

-Spouse ages To the extent spouse dates of birth are not provided and when termination rates were used.

-Turnover For certificated employees the 2009 CalSTRS

 For classified employees the 2009 CalPERS termination rates for school employees were used.

-Service For certificated employees 100% at 20 years of service.

-requirement

-For classified employees 100% at 20 years of service.

-Retirement rates For certificated employees the 2009 CalSTRS retirement rates were school employees were used.

-For classified employees the 2009 CalPERS retirement rates for
+Service requirement For certificated employees 100% at 20 years of service.
+I I For classified employees 100% at 20 years of service.
+Retirement rates For certificated employees the 2009 CalSTRS retirement rates were used.
+For classified employees the 2009 CalPERS retirement rates for school employees were used.

-NOTE 1 - ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

-Plan Investments: The plan discount rate of 6.5% was determined using the following asset allocation and assumed rate of return:
+Plan Investments: At June 30, 2018 and June 30, 2017, the plan discount rate of 6.5% was determined using the following asset allocation and assumed rate of return: